 Then there’s the safety camera alert, that can give you a heads up about red light cameras and speed cameras in the coming distance.
 This gives you a lot more control over your environment, it’s like adding a small safety net to your car and enhancing your ability to stay focused on the road at the same time.

 The Q800 Pro includes the dash camera, a power cable, some 3M adhesive cable clips, a 16GB microSD starter card, a 3M adhesive mount, a spare 3M adhesive for the mount, a USB adapter, and a quick start guide.

 In other words, everything you need to get started with installation and recording.
 Though you might consider adding a larger SD card to the camera instead of sticking with the 16GB card they’ve included.

 Who Should Choose the Thinkware Q800 Pro?

 But no camera is perfect for everyone.
-This camera doesn’t have 4K support, and it doesn’t bring much to the table when it comes to higher frame rates or slow-motion capture.
+Although 1440p resolution is sufficient in our opinion, it doesn’t have 4K support, and it doesn’t bring much to the table when it comes to higher frame rates or slow-motion capture.
 But that’s because those features really aren’t going to help what this camera is supposed to do.